re-search/DocProduct/README.md

   <img src="https://i.ytimg.com/vi/nPemP-Q0Xn8/hqdefault.jpg">
 </p>

-## Thanks
+## Thanks!

-Special thanks to Llion Jones whose insights and guidance had a significant impact in the direction and progress of our project
+We give our thanks to the TensorFlow team for providing the #PoweredByTF2.0 Challenge as a platform through which we could share our work with others, and a special thanks to Dr. Llion Jones, whose insights and guidance had an important impact on the direction of our project.